brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-04.md

 "It's to prevent my body from rejecting the egg.
 The *magical* egg.
 She makes it out of human amniotic fluid[^114-1] and some of my blood.
-It'll make an egg with all my DNA[^114-2], but then she'll induce meiosis so there will be two unfertilized eggs.
+It'll make an egg with all my DNA, but then she'll induce meiosis so there will be two unfertilized eggs.
 She can make dozens of them, and save the spares for later use.
 It's sort of based off of cloning techniques only with meiosis at the end.
 But it's all done magically so there's magical